Brian-ED/rayed-bqn/README.md

 raylib.ffi is only for bindings and therefore shouldn't change, so you can probably rely on those, but no guarantees.

 # Getting started
 Make a config file named "config.txt" at `./rayed_bqn/config.txt`.
 Each line of this file has one colon, with a keyword before the colon to indicate the config and after colon is a value to set that config to.
+If there are two lines with same config, then the bottom most line is picked.

 The only values supported for now is the path to binary.

 The binary being one of the following raylib.ddl/libraylib.so/etc. examples are below: